-You need to know your bank’s routing number if you want to set up wire transfers.
+You need to know your bank’s routing number if you want to receive wire transfers.
 These security numbers allow banks to recognize each other within the transfer.
-Keep reading to learn about HSBC’s routing numbers and how to use them:
+Keep reading to learn about HSBC’s routing numbers and how to use them.

 Always double-check the routing number to ensure you’re using the appropriate one for the transaction type.

-Routing numbers, also known as route transit numbers or ABA numbers, are nine-digit security codes that identify the banks sending and receiving transferred funds.
-While you can have multiple bank accounts with different account numbers, the routing number assigned to a bank never changes.
+Routing numbers, also known as routing transit numbers or ABA numbers, are nine-digit security codes that identify the banks sending and receiving transferred funds.

 Here are some situations when you might find yourself using a routing number: